cincheo/sh3do-getting-started/README.md

-# Sweet Home 3D Online (SH3DO<sup>beta</sup>) - Getting Started
+# Sweet Home 3D Online (SH3DO) - Getting Started

 This git repository gathers the documentation and resources to get started with embeding [SH3DO](https://www.sweethome3d.online) into your own Web Site.

-> _NOTE:_ The current version is still beta an may require small adjustments and changes in the future.
+> _NOTE:_ The current version is still beta and may require small adjustments and changes in the future.
 All will be done to keep the initial API intact and unlikely breaking changes will be carefuly notified to prod users by email.

 ## Purpose